 Dear FYACS Community,

-We have applied for federal assistance and economic disaster relief programs.
-While we await a response for aid, we must compensate our staff and pay our bills.
 If you are financially able, please consider becoming a member or making a donation.
 You can also donate specifically to our Arts for All Scholarship Program, which provides tuition relief for families who need it.

 Kris Rodolico, Sara Reish Desmond, Martha Grover, Adam LaFrance, Sue Dragoo Lembo, Elizabeth Christopher, and Alaine Breen